 - Commercial river float trips are limited to a maximum party size of 10 persons, including guides and boatmen.

 - Commercial backpacking trips (including side trips taken by river float parties) and trips utilizing land based “base camps” are limited to a maximum of 10 persons, including guides.
 CUA holders have the option to petition the Superintendent to have permission to conduct a “Custom Trip” that would allow for greater than 10 people in a guided group.
 To monitor any abuse of this option there will be a limit to how many times a CUA guide may petition for such a request.
-Please contact Superintendent Greg Dudgeon at 907-457-5752.
+Please contact the Superintendent at 907-457-5752.

 - Utilization of landing areas/airstrips is at the pilot’s discretion.
 Improvements to or enlargements of landing sites and gravel bars are not permitted.
 The construction of new landing areas is prohibited.